 Reading an environmental variable from a shell script is quite easy; the only trouble is ensuring that the default paths are used when the variables are unset.
 The XDG Base Directory specifications defaults should be used in this situation.

 The below script assigns the default variables to the XDG Base Directory environmental variables only if they haven’t already been set in the environment.
 To override these system-wide, you can prefix these commands with the

 This will let you use the XDG Base Directory variables as pointers to these directories directly in your script.
 Note that there’s no guarantee that the directories exist, so you’ll also have to test that they do exist and you may need to create them before you can store any data in them.

 Applications traditionally create their own unique sub-directory underneath the base directories where they keep their own data.
 You’ll want to store variables for your sub-directories without modifying the XDG Base Directory environments themselves.

-The below script creates three variables for your application’s sub-directories inside the XDG Base Directories without assigning anything to the XDG Base Directory variables themselves:
+The below script creates four variables for your application’s sub-directories inside the XDG Base Directories without assigning anything to the XDG Base Directory variables themselves:

 The two example scripts in this article targets any modern POSIX-compatible shell such as

-There are several more directories in the XDG Base Directory specification, and you may be able to obtain several more for common directories like Desktop, Documents, and Downloads by sourcing
+There are more directories in the XDG Base Directory specification, and you may be able to obtain several more for common directories like Desktop, Documents, and Downloads by sourcing